LaneOuyang/heat-tutorial/101.Hello-Compute/README.md

 heat -k stack-list
 ```

-If everything goes as planned it will have a status of "CREATE_IN_PROGRESS" for a bit, followed by "CREATE_COMPLETE".
-Just re-run this command until you see CREATE_COMPLETE.
+If everything goes as planned it will have a status of `CREATE_IN_PROGRESS` for a bit, followed by `CREATE_COMPLETE`.
+Just re-run this command until you see `CREATE_COMPLETE`.

 __Congratulations!__ You have successfully spun up your first Heat Stack.
 Of course it's not a very useful stack: you don't even know it's IP address and you can't ssh into it.
 There's only one thing left to do...
 </br>